nd-ryan/lexon/docs/GRAPH_EVENTS_AND_ATTRIBUTION.md

 Nodes that only exist within one case (e.g., Proceeding, Ruling, Issue, Argument, Relief):
 1. Check if node is isolated (no external connections in KG)
 2. If isolated → delete from Neo4j immediately
-3. If has external connections → **detach from this case first**, then queue for admin approval
+3. If has external connections → detach from this case (unexpected, logged as warning)

-### Non-Case-Unique Nodes
+### Non-Case-Unique (Shared) Nodes
 Nodes that can be shared across cases (e.g., Party, Doctrine, Policy, Law, FactPattern):
-1. **Detach relationships** from this case's nodes only (reflects the edit immediately)
+- **Detach relationships** from this case's nodes only
-2. Check if node is now orphaned (no remaining connections anywhere)
-3. If orphaned → queue for admin approval to fully delete
-4. If still connected to other cases → leave in KG (deletion complete for this case)
+- Node remains in KG - managed via Admin Shared Nodes page

 ### Deletion Flow Diagram